Online Scuba Lessons

 In 1942, Emile Gagnan, a French engineer, and Jacques Cousteau, a French naval officer, developed a simple demand regulator.
 This regulator was based on research Gagnan had done to convert automobiles from gasoline to cooking oil.
 Their regulator, when combined with three cylinders, each holding 2,500 psi of air, was dubbed the "Aqua-lung".
 (And no, he didn't know Jethro Tull!)

-single-hose regulator.
-This design was based on an oxygen system
+the first single-hose regulator.
+This design was based on an

 Online Scuba Lessons